 The Design:

 Emily’s artwork is titled The Soul of Richmond.
 It was inspired by the city’s beautiful nature.
 She believes the mother nature and history of this land enlightens the community’s daily lives.
 She considers certain elements such as the people and wildlife are the nutrients and the soul of the City.
 Click here to find out more about Emily’s other artwork.
-You can locate Emily’s table at the Richmond Oval (number 2 on the map).
+You can locate Emily’s table at the Richmond Oval.

 JENI CHEN